Family and Medical Leave (FMLA)

 631.7 CERTIFICATION BY HEALTH CARE PROVIDER

-If FMLA leave is based on a serious health condition, whether it involves the employee or a family member (parent, spouse/same-sex domestic partner or child), medical certification from a health care provider will be required.
-Failure to provide such certification may result in a delay of the employee's leave.
-Where the University requires an employee to provide a medical certification, that certification must be provided within twenty (20) calendar days of the University's request.
-Please contact your supervisor or the FMLA Administrator for available medical certification forms.
-Employees should be aware that the University may, under certain circumstances, require recertification of a medical condition.
+If FMLA leave is based on a serious health condition, whether it involves the employee or a family member (parent, spouse, or child), medical certification from a health care provider will be required and must be submitted to the FMLA Administrator.
+Failure to provide such certification to the FMLA Administrator may result in a delay or denial of the employee's request for leave.
+Where a medical certification is required, that certification must be provided within twenty (20) calendar days of the leave request.
+Employees should be aware that, under certain circumstances, a recertification may be required.
 In addition, employees may be required to report on their intent to return to work.
-Whenever an employee learns of a change in the anticipated length of a FMLA leave, the employee must notify the University within two (2) business days of learning of such a change.
+Finally, if the anticipated duration of an employee’s FMLA leave changes (e.g., due to a change in the employee’s health condition or other circumstances), the employee is required to notify the FMLA Administrator promptly (i.e., within two business days) of this change.

-If a leave request is based on a qualifying exigency due to active duty service or a call to active duty service, the employee may be required to provide a copy of the active duty order or other appropriate documentation, as well as certification and documentation from the employee containing information supporting the qualifying exigency.
+If an FMLA leave request is based on a qualifying exigency due to active duty service or a call to active-duty service, the employee may be required to provide a copy of the active-duty order or other appropriate documentation, as well as certification and documentation from the employee containing information supporting the qualifying exigency.
 When leave is taken to care for a covered service member, the employee may be required to provide certification from an authorized health care provider.

-Employees using sick leave are prohibited from working either in the workplace or at any other location, including the employee's home, whether for the University or otherwise.
-When returning to work from a leave taken because of the employee's own serious health condition, the employee will be required to provide a return to work note from the treating physician prior to reporting back to the workplace.
+Employees using FMLA leave of any kind are prohibited from performing University work either in the workplace or at any other location, including the employee's home; the prohibition on working while on FMLA leave also applies to work performed for other employers, except in limited circumstances.
+When returning to work from an FMLA leave taken because of the employee's own serious health condition, the employee will be required to provide a return to work note from the employee’s health care provider to the FMLA Administrator prior to reporting back to the workplace.

-631.8 LENGTH OF LEAVEEligible employees may be entitled to up to twelve (12) weeks of unpaid leave during any 12-month period (which period is measured backward from the date an employee uses any FMLA leave).
+Eligible employees may be entitled to up to twelve (12) weeks of unpaid FMLA leave during any rolling 12-month period (which period is measured backward from the date an employee uses any FMLA leave).
 Each time an employee takes FMLA leave, the remaining leave entitlement equals the balance of the 12 weeks that has not been used during the immediately preceding twelve (12) months.

 An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member shall be entitled to a total of (26) workweeks of FMLA leave during a 12-month period to care for the service member.
 The leave in this paragraph shall only be available during a single 12-month period, though that leave entitlement shall be applied on a per-covered-service member, per-injury basis.